kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 It’s just English but it’s a big advantage.

-Even if you choose a non call center job English will give you an edge over the lazy folk who didn’t study.
+Even if you choose a non-call center job English will give you an edge over the lazy folk who didn’t study.

 **Getting promoted at work**